|Download the 2017 Initiate! brochure here|

 Part inspirational, part educational, the programme gives the chance to the next generation leaders to connect to the industry and learn first-hand from their peers and the professionals in the field, walking away with industry ideas and knowledge that they can put to use right away.

-200 free Summit tickets will be granted to students with the ambition to make an impact and innovate the industry.
-They will be actively engaged by attending and participating in the Summit, the Hub Sessions and Workshops, and will be involved in the Young Talent Award.
+In 2017, 200 free Summit tickets were granted to students with the ambition to make an impact and innovate the industry.
+They were actively engaged by attending and participating in the Summit, the Hub Sessions and Workshops, and were involved in the Young Talent Award.

-Students and young professionals (<35) interested in working at a utility have applied to join the Young Talent Programme and will join us in Amsterdam!
+Students and young professionals (<35) interested in working at a utility applied to join the Young Talent Programme and joined us in Amsterdam for EUW17!

 Please click here to view the Initiate!
 Young Talent time table.